Is Tamsulosin like Viagra? All You Need To Know

 When you have both BPH and Erectile Dysfunction

-Those with both ED and BPH should not combine Viagra and Tamsulosin.
+Those with both ED and BPH should not combine Viagra and Tamsulosin without consulting a doctor.

 ED medicines like Sildenafil, Vardenafil, and Tadalafil may help treat both ED and BPH.